Highly Nonlinear Approximations for Sparse Signal Representation

 .
 With

-these coefficients we predict equations (
+these coefficients we predict equations (31) and select

 the worst predicted as a new constraint to obtain